demisto/content/Layouts/layout-details-AWS_EC2_Instance_Misconfiguration_CHANGELOG.md

 ## [Unreleased]
-Associated to 'AWS EC2 Instance Misconfiguration' incident type.
+New layout for 'AWS EC2 Instance Misconfiguration.'